 The ‘Gold Undercover’ initiative by the Victorian Government in 2006-2009 estimated a potential ~32Moz (P50 mid-case) of undiscovered gold beneath Murray Basin cover in the Bendigo Zone.
 However, the vast majority of the covered area remains sparsely explored.
 Given there is highly variable, shallow cover over a large portion of the Project, the Company believes that there is excellent potential for the discovery of new commercially viable gold deposits

-Low-cost reconnaissance air-core (AC) drilling to the top of the target basement on wide-spaced lines is currently being used effectively to narrow the target search space over the very large project area.
+Low-cost reconnaissance air-core (AC) drilling to the top of the target basement on wide-spaced lines is being used effectively to narrow the target search space over the very large project area.
 More than 1,100 drill holes have been completed to date, outlining multiple high-priority prospects.
-Diamond drilling will be used to vector towards high-grade gold under cover.
+Diamond drilling is being used to vector towards high-grade gold under cover, following up on anomalous aircore results.

 The Bendigo Zone is located within the Lachlan Fold Belt, one of the major components of the Tasman Fold Belt System.
 Geologically, the Bendigo Zone is located between the Avoca and Mount William Faults which separates the Stawell Zone to the West and the Melbourne Zone to the East and is largely composed of turbiditic sediments (typically sandstones and shales) of the Castlemaine Group which is host the majority of gold deposits.